Creating Destinations with Hevo API

 • Replace the values in the sample API request below with your own to create your Google BigQuery Destination.

-• Set enable_streaming_inserts = true to stream data to your BigQuery Destination as it gets received from the Source instead of loading it via a job as per a defined Pipeline schedule.
+• Set enable_streaming_inserts to true to stream data to your BigQuery Destination as it gets received from the Source instead of loading it via a job as per a defined Pipeline schedule.
 Else, set it to false.

 curl --location -g --request POST 'https://us.hevodata.com/api/public/v2.0/destinations' \